ai-bevo/Final-Austin-Housing-Market/README.md

 Welcome to the Seattle Washington Housing Market Analysis project, where we dive deep into the real estate dynamics of one of the Pacific Northwest's most exciting cities.
 This repository is dedicated to an in-depth exploration of the housing market trends spanning the years 2018 to 2022 in the bustling urban landscape of Seattle.
 Powered by the combined prowess of PostgreSQL and a Python Flask application, our project presents an interactive dashboard that offers an insightful overview of the housing market's evolution during this significant timeframe.

-We completed a comprehensive analysis and a visualization dashboard using a Python Flask-powered API, HTML/CSS, JavaScript, and a SQL database plotly, leaflet, D3 and charts.js.
+We completed a comprehensive analysis and a visualization dashboard using a Python Flask-powered API, HTML/CSS, JavaScript, and a SQL database plotly, D3 and charts.js.
 This project seeks to provide valuable insights in understanding Seattle's real estate dynamics.

 In addition to dissecting historical trends, we've developed a machine learning model aimed at forecasting housing prices in the Seattle area.
 Leveraging the power of Gradient Boosting Regressor algorithms, we've trained a robust predictive model that takes into account a multitude of factors affecting housing prices.
 By incorporating data on property attributes, location details, economic indicators, and more, our model serves as a powerful tool for prospective buyers, sellers, and investors looking to make informed decisions in the complex Seattle real estate landscape.